Spring Street (Los Angeles)

-Spring Street in Los Angeles is one of the oldest streets in the city.
-Along Spring Street in Downtown Los Angeles, from just north of Fourth Street to just south of Seventh Street is the NRHP-listed Spring Street Financial District, nicknamed Wall Street of the West, lined with Beaux Arts buildings and currently experiencing gentrification.
+Spring Street is one of the oldest streets in Los Angeles.
+A section of the street in Downtown Los Angeles, from just north of Fourth Street to just south of Seventh Street, is the NRHP-listed Spring Street Financial District, nicknamed Wall Street of the West, lined with Beaux Arts buildings and currently experiencing gentrification.
 This section forms part of the Historic Core district of Downtown, together with portions of Hill, Broadway, Main and Los Angeles streets.

 Name

 Originally named Calle Primavera, Spring Street was renamed in 1849 by city surveyor Edward Ord.
 He named the street after a woman he was wooing, one whom he'd given the nickname “mi primavera, my springtime”.

 Geography

 Spring Street consists of 3 sections: